lue-bird/elm-state-interface/README.md

 Note: The package is very much not designed to be easily extensible.
 Adding stuff _will_ force a major version bump.
 The module and interface structure is also not equipped to support multiple platforms.

+## thanks 🌱
+  - [`andrewMacmurray/elm-concurrent-task`](https://dark.elm.dmy.fr/packages/andrewMacmurray/elm-concurrent-task/latest/) was used as a base for many of the js implementations
+  - [elm-radio episode about concurrent-task](https://elm-radio.com/episode/elm-concurrent-task) gave me the motivation to make a package out of it
+  - [`kageurufu/elm-websockets`](https://dark.elm.dmy.fr/packages/kageurufu/elm-websockets/latest/) was used as a base for the websocket js implementation